Jack Kerouac: Early career: 1950–1957

 For the next six years, Kerouac continued to write regularly.
 Building upon previous drafts tentatively titled "The Beat Generation" and "Gone on the Road", he completed what is now known as On the Road in April 1951, while living at 454 West 20th Street in Manhattan with his second wife, Joan Haverty.
 The book was largely autobiographical and describes Kerouac's road-trip adventures across the United States and Mexico with Neal Cassady in the late 40s and early 50s, as well as his relationships with other Beat writers and friends.
-Although some of the novel is focused on driving, Kerouac did not have a driver's license and Cassady did most of the cross-country driving.
-He learned to drive aged 34, but never had a formal license.
+Although some of the novel is focused on driving, Kerouac did not have a driver's license, and Cassady did most of the cross-country driving.
+Kerouac learned to drive at age 34 but never had a formal license.

 Kerouac completed the first version of the novel during a three-week extended session of spontaneous confessional prose.
-Kerouac wrote the final draft in 20 days, with Joan, his wife, supplying him with benzedrine, cigarettes, bowls of pea soup, and mugs of coffee to keep him going.
-Before beginning, Kerouac cut sheets of tracing paper into long strips, wide enough for a typewriter, and taped them together into a 120 ft long roll which he then fed into the machine.
+Kerouac wrote the final draft in 20 days with Joan, his wife, supplying him with benzedrine, cigarettes, bowls of pea soup, and mugs of coffee to keep him going.
+Before beginning, Kerouac cut sheets of tracing paper into long strips, wide enough for a typewriter, and taped them together into a 120 ft long roll, which he then fed into the machine.
 This allowed him to type continuously without the interruption of reloading pages.
-The resulting manuscript contained no chapter or paragraph breaks and was much more explicit than the version which was eventually published.
+The resulting manuscript contained no chapter or paragraph breaks and was much more explicit than the version that was eventually published.
 Though "spontaneous," Kerouac had prepared long in advance before beginning to write.
-In fact, according to his Columbia professor and mentor Mark Van Doren, he had outlined much of the work in his journals over the several preceding years.
+In fact, according to his Columbia professor and mentor Mark Van Doren, he had outlined much of the work in his journals over several preceding years.

 Though Kerouac completed On the Road quickly, he had a long and difficult time finding a publisher.
 Before the novel was accepted by Viking Press, he got a job as a "railroad brakeman and fire lookout" (including a stint as lookout at Desolation Peak), traveling between the East and West coasts of the United States to earn money.
-During this period, he often stayed at the home of his mother, where he found rest and the quiet space necessary for writing.
+During this period, he often stayed back in New York at the home of his mother in Richmond Hill, Queens, where he found rest and the quiet space necessary for writing.
 While employed in this way he met and befriended Abe Green, a young freight train jumper who later introduced Kerouac to Herbert Huncke, a Times Square street hustler and favorite of many Beat Generation writers.